Turkey

 Download category as PDF

-• Need for more technical and financial support in Turkey
+• More technical and financial support in needed in Turkey

+There have been some developments in Turkey since the last report.
 In 2024, the Presidential Savings Circular was implemented to support the country’s economic stabilisation efforts.
 As a result, apart from courses addressing the basic needs of adults and those with specific social priorities, the overall variety of adult learning programmes has been reduced.
-Digital skills programs prepared at the national level have been continuously implemented in the Public Education Centres.
+Digital skills programs prepared at the national level have also been continuously implemented in the Public Education Centres.

 Addressing labour market needs is crucial for boosting competitiveness, and the shift towards “skills” marks an important step.
 However, the relegation of "education" and "lifelong learning" to the background poses certain risks.